 Atlas 40-ton -

-The "coil elliptic" truck was a variation of the Bettendorf design, featuring a non-harmonic spring combination consisting of coil springs and an elliptic leaf spring.
+A variation on the standard Bettendorf design, the "coil eliptic" truck featured a non-harmonic spring combination consisting of coil springs and an eliptic leaf spring.
 This arrangement provided good shock absorption and prevented rhythmic side-to-side sway on uneven track by using unequal damping control.
 50-ton double truss trucks with this spring package were manufactured from the early 1930s to the late 1940s.
 Railroads that used these trucks on some cars included BAR, C&O, CGW, D&M, DT&I, Erie, LNE, LS&I, MRS, N&W, NP, TA&G, VGN and WM, and some AC&F tank cars built in 1937.
 A similar 70-ton version was used by B&M, CNJ, CRP, D&H, DT&I, Erie, LNE, MEC and PRR.